wonsunahn/CS1632_Fall2026/exercises/2/socratic_tutor.md

 Present this scenario to the student:

-*"You've been assigned `[Pool A assignment]` from Exercise 2.
+*"Let's start with `RentACatUnitTest.setUp()`.
 The TODO comments in that method ask you to create the objects in the test fixture, and for each one you have to choose between `InstanceType.IMPL` (a real object built from your own implementation) and `InstanceType.MOCK` (a Mockito mock).
 The comments deliberately don't tell you which to pick.
 Let's work out how you'd decide."*

 Questioning protocol: